Top 5 Most Confusing Icons You’ve Probably Seen

 It’s everywhere, but what does it actually mean?
 At this point, it’s a great icon – instantly recognizable, only ever means one thing, and as an added bonus, can be reimagined to fit into whatever design trend you want (flat, for example).

-While there might have been a logical grounding once (like how the gmail logo is a letter) that time is long past.
+While there might have been a logical grounding once (like how the Gmail logo is a letter) that time is long past.
 It’s an abstraction, an idea which everyone agrees ‘yep, this means play’.

 This agreement over abstract meaning is so absolutely that it’s actually spawned abstract icons in its own right.

 The fast forward icon and the rewind icon.
-If one triangle means ‘go’ then two must mean ‘go faster!’ and if a right-pointing triangle means go forward, a left-pointing trial must me go back.
+If one triangle means ‘go’ then two must mean ‘go faster!’ and if a right-pointing triangle means to go forward, a left-pointing trial must me go back.
 It’s so simple, but the fast forward /rewind buttons are entirely abstract imaginings contingent on the play button, which is entirely abstract!
 Whew.
 My head is starting to spin.

 Of all the symbols here, Bluetooth definitely has the best story.